United Nations Security Council Resolution 2254

 The United Nations Security Council Resolution 2254 was unanimously adopted on 18 December 2015.
-It calls for a ceasefire and political settlement in Syria.
-This document describe the roadmap for Syria's political transition.
-As of 2022, no real progress has been made to implement the resolution.
+It called for a ceasefire and political settlement in Syria as a means to end the civil war.
+The document described the roadmap for Syria's political transition.

 The resolution

-The resolution demanded that all parties immediately cease any attacks against civilian targets, it urged all Member States to support efforts to achieve a ceasefire and requested the U.N. to convene the parties to engage in formal negotiations in early January 2016.
+The resolution "demanded" that all parties immediately cease any attacks against civilian targets, it "urged" all Member States to support efforts to achieve a ceasefire and "requested" the U.N. to convene the parties to engage in formal negotiations in early January 2016.